FAS2024/veegil-banking-app/frontend/README.md

 # 📲 veegil-banking-app - Frontend

-This is the **React** frontend for the `veegil-banking-app`, a full-stack digital banking solution that communicates with a GraphQL backend API.
-It provides users with authentication, deposit/withdraw functionality, and transaction history.

----

-Certainly!
-Here is the standalone frontend README.md for your project:

-markdown
-Copy
-Edit
-# 🖥️ veegil-banking-app – Frontend (React)

 This is the frontend of the Veegil Banking App, built with **React**, **Apollo Client**, and **Tailwind CSS**.
 It connects to a NestJS GraphQL backend to allow users to sign up, log in, view balances, deposit, withdraw, and track their transaction history.